In Depth Baby Product Reviews Led by a Pediatrician

 The Spectra S1 Plus is a popular choice with thousands of breastfeeding moms across the country.
 Whether it is top marks in our testing or independent user reviews, everyone agrees that it is a comfortable and efficient pump.
 One of our lactating testers said, “I loved this pump, it was comfortable and pumped so quickly I was done in half the time.”
 I regularly recommend it to friends and family looking for an easy-to-use, effective, and quality pump.
 With a rechargeable battery, you can pump wherever and whenever.
 This pump has a strong, adjustable suction featuring 12 suction levels and different speeds, which makes finding a comfortable setting easier.
 In our tests, it pumped 0.55 ounces of milk per minute.
 It is also pretty quiet, with a measured decibel reading of 44.5 dB in our tests.

 This machine is bulkier and heavier, weighing 2.9 lbs, which may not suit those seeking compact and lightweight.
-Our lab tester, Gena, stated, “The S1 is more substantial; while it is great sitting there, I am not a fan of carrying it.”
+Our tester stated, “The S1 is more substantial; I am not a fan of carrying it.”
 If weight is a concern, a wearable like the Baby Buddha and the Elvie Stride, weigh less than a pound.
-Being able to wear your pump can help increase opportunities for pumping because you don't need to remain seated or connected to an outlet.
+Being able to wear your pump can help increase opportunities for pumping.
 Also, the Spectra S1 Plus has a rechargeable battery, making it more portable than the Spectra S2 Plus, which requires an outlet.
 Budget-conscious buyers might hesitate due to the higher price.
 However, the Spectra S1 offers superb pumping efficiency and extras like a nightlight, timer, bottle holder, and memory function, making it worth the investment.
 If those don't convince you, being pain-free with less frustration should.

 The Baby Buddha is well-liked for its compact and lightweight design.
 It weighs 0.8 lbs, making it one of the lightest in our tests, and its lanyard-style design provides a higher degree of mobility.
 With better comfort and 14 customizable settings, many lactating parents felt it was a good pick for efficiency and comfort.
 Our tests showed an average expression of 0.45 oz/min.
 Compared to the Elvie Stride, which only expressed 0.12 oz/min.
-Our lactating tester, Veronica, noted, “I wasn't rushing to pump again after being engorged.”
 The rechargeable battery has one hour of pumping and can be used while charging.
 Our tester states, “I found the Buddha latched well, with fewer adjustments for the best performance.”
 It also has a relatively wallet-friendly price.

 Some of our lactating moms found the suction power too strong during the letdown phase, which can be uncomfortable for sensitive breasts or nipples.
 Alternatively, the Spectra S1 Plus has adjustable suction levels for comfort needs.
 Also, the Baby Buddha is louder than some wearables, with a decibel reading of 42 dB compared to 40 dB for the Momcozy S9.
 Our tester noted, “I think it is more obvious than a vibrating phone alert.”
-It also only measures time in minutes.
-Considering that some competitors don't measure the time, this is better than nothing.
 Overall, the Baby Buddha pump delivers a solid performance at a budget-friendly price.

-The Elvie Stride has a standout wearable design that fits inside your bra.
-This allows for hands-free pumping in a lightweight unit that measured 0.8 lbs in our tests.
+The Elvie Stride has a wearable design that fits inside your bra.
+This allows for hands-free pumping in a lightweight unit, measuring only 0.8 lbs in our tests.
 One user even wore it during a long bike race!
 The pump is extremely quiet, with a decibel reading of “LO,” providing discreet pumping.
 Our tester noted, “The Elvie was really quiet; I could barely hear it over the ambient office sounds.”
-It offers two modes and 10 suction levels per mode, so you can cater to your comfort needs.
+It also offers two modes and 10 suction levels per mode, so you can cater to your comfort needs.
 It is battery-powered with two hours of pumping on a single charge, making it a good workday pump mate.
-It comes with an app that allows you to track your pumping sessions and control the pump remotely to limit the number of times you have to reach inside your bra to press a button.
+It comes with an app that allows you to track your pumping sessions and control the pump remotely to limit the number of times you have to reach inside your bra.

 Some users report that it is uncomfortable for their body shape.
 One of our lactating testers reported, “I couldn't get a consistent latch once the canal was wet.”
 While the app provides useful features, it relies on a device connection, and this may not be ideal for those who prefer a standalone pump without setting up an app.
 It also wasn't as efficient as competitors in our tests, showing an average of 0.12 ounces of milk per minute.
-The Baby Buddha expressed 0.45 oz/min on average.
-The Elvie is also somewhat expensive.
-However, the Elvie Stride offers convenience and customization, which may be attractive for those seeking a hands-free pump, and the lower efficiency and higher price might be worth it if you need an on-the-go pump.
+On average, the Baby Buddha, another less discrete wearable, expressed 0.45 oz/min.
+However, the Elvie Stride offers convenience and customization, which may be attractive for those seeking a hands-free pump, and the lower efficiency and higher price might be worth it if you need something on the go.

 Manual pumps might be physically demanding for users with physical limitations.
 Our tester reports, “I only got a small amount expressed with each pump; it was exhausting.”
 Also, it only pumps one breast at a time, so it takes longer to express both breasts.
 An electric pump, like the Spectra S1 Plus, is better for building milk supply and daily use.
-It boasts expressing 0.55 oz/min in our tests.
-Overall, the Lansinoh is excellent for a silent manual pump.
-It is a helpful tool for moms who need a simple solution; as one tester said, “I liked getting relief from engorged breasts without setting up the electric pump.”
+Overall, the Lansinoh is an excellent manual pump.
+It is helpful for moms who need a simple solution; as one tester said, “I liked getting relief from engorged breasts without setting up the electric pump.

 Credit: Abriah Wofford